Hardcover / Paperback / Kindle / Audiobook / Ebook / MP3

-“Fair Extension,” the shortest of these tales, is perhaps the nastiest and certainly the funniest.
-Making a deal with the devil not only saves Harry Streeter from a fatal cancer but provides rich recompense for a lifetime of resentment.
+"Fair Extension," the shortest of these tales, is perhaps the nastiest and certainly the funniest.
+Making a deal with the devil not only saves Dave Streeter from a fatal cancer but provides rich recompense for a lifetime of resentment.

 When her husband of more than twenty years is away on one of his business trips, Darcy Anderson looks for batteries in the garage.
 Her toe knocks up against a box under a worktable and she discovers the stranger inside her husband.
-It’s a horrifying discovery, rendered with bristling intensity, and it definitively ends a good marriage.
+It's a horrifying discovery, rendered with bristling intensity, and it definitely ends a good marriage.